Serverket/jg-travelex/README.md

 ### Admin user
 - Create an admin with: `npm run create-admin` (interactive).
 The script provisions a Supabase Auth user and a matching row in `profiles` with role `admin`.
 You choose the email/username/password during the prompt.

-- Legacy: `scripts/create-admin.js` is deprecated and incompatible with the current schema (it assumes a `password` column in `profiles`).
-Use `npm run create-admin` instead.
+- The legacy `scripts/create-admin.js` helper has been removed; always use `npm run create-admin`.

 ### Core features